RogerCL24/ChatBot/CHATBOT/README.md

 ### OpenAI API
 We visit the [OpenAI](https://platform.openai.com/docs/api-reference) web page, then we log and go to Manage Account > Usage, we will see that we have _$18.00_ <sub> If you sign up before 2023 </sub> or _$5.00_ <sub> Otherwise </sub> for a free trial usage:

-<sub> Otherwise if you desire a billing to acquire more models and services is available as well</sub>
+<sub> Otherwise, if you desire a billing to acquire more models and services is available as well</sub>

 <p align="center">